-Setting breakpoints pauses the execution of your MATLAB® program so that you can examine values where you think a problem might be.
-You can set breakpoints using the Editor or by using functions in the Command Window.
+Setting breakpoints pauses the execution of your MATLAB® program so that you can examine values where you think an issue might have occurred.
+You can set breakpoints interactively in the Editor or Live Editor, or by using functions in the Command Window.

 There are three types of breakpoints: